Shippable/docs/sources/reference/admiral-bbs.md

 # Bitbucket Server integration

 Bitbucket Server integration is supported with Shippable Server SE and EE editions.
-To build repositories hosted on BitBucket Server with Shippable server, you will need to sign into Shippable with your Bitbucket server account.
+To build repositories hosted on BitBucket Server with Shippable Server, you will need to sign into Shippable with your Bitbucket Server account.

 Steps to configure Bitbucket Server integration -